qbwc/qbwc/README.md

 - `should_run?` - whether this job should run (e.g. you can have a job run only under certain circumstances) - returns `Boolean` and defaults to `true`.
 - `handle_response(response, job, data)` - defines what to do with the response from Quickbooks.

+All three methods are not invoked until a QuickBooks Web Connector session has been established with your web service.

 A sample worker to get a list of customers from QuickBooks:

 ```ruby